gazebosim/sdf_tutorials/specify_pose/tutorial.md

     <pose>x y z roll pitch yaw</pose>

+The roll angle corresponds to rotations about the X axis, the pitch angle to rotations about the Y axis, and the yaw angle to rotations about the Z axis.
-Roll, pitch, and yaw angles (a form of Euler angles) are more concise than quaternions and rotation matrices, which makes them preferable for a human-readable text format like SDFormat.
+These angles are a form of Euler angles and are more concise than quaternions and rotation matrices, which makes them preferable for a human-readable text format like SDFormat.
 For a command-line utility to convert between these different representations